 For scrap worker Yakubu Adam, change can’t come soon enough.
 With no choice but to continue in an unsafe trade, better access to protective gear and safe working conditions is an urgent need.
 “We need support through Accra,” he says.
 “When we get people’s support our business will go well.”

-This is the first part of The Repairability Report, a five-part article series from Maddyness UK and France on the mounting problem of electronic waste.
+This is the first part of The Repairability Report, a four-part article series from Maddyness UK and France on the mounting problem of electronic waste.
 Having started at the end of the product life cycle, we’ll be soon be turning our heads to its beginning.
 We’ll be looking at new policies in the UK and France, and how we can urge Big Tech to take on extended producer responsibility.